toarch7/nt-recreated-public/README.md

 # Nuclear Throne Recreated
-Open-source rebuild of Nuclear Throne.
+Opensource rebuild of Nuclear Throne.

 (also widely known as [Nuclear Throne Mobile](https://toncho.itch.io/nuclear-throne-mobile/))

 [Nuclear Throne](https://nuclearthrone.com/]) is a game created and owned by [Vlambeer](https://vlambeer.com/).
 All rights reserved.